 Leaves on plants in flower should not be eaten under any circumstances.

 Is Sedum Invasive?

 Coral Carpet is considered quite invasive in areas where it is winter hardy.

 In parts of Utah, California, British Columbia, the northern United States, Ontario and Québec this plant has escaped domestic settings and become naturalized.

 This attractive, versatile succulent from the family Crassulaceae is used in a wide variety of ways.

 It is tolerant of many different adverse circumstances, such as:

 For this reason, it makes an excellent choice for naturalizing in challenging settings.

-Coral Carpet can make a very attractive groundcover, does well in a green roof garden, and looks good in rock gardens.
+Coral Carpet can make a very attractive ground cover, or border plant and does well on green roofs, and looks good in rock gardens.